 In this segment we will show you how to add content to your guides.
 Let's hop into it!

-Once you entered the Guide Editor, you will notice there are 2 tabs on the left side.
-One of them is Content, the other one is Settings.
-We will cover the Content tab in this tutorial.
+Once you entered the Guide Editor, you will notice there are 3 tabs on the left side.
+The first one is Add Block, then Layers View, and the last one is Settings.
+We will cover the Layers View tab (including adding blocks) in this tutorial.

-The first tab will be the Content tab, where you can add your content via Blocks.
+The first tab will be Layers View, where you can add your content via Blocks.
 If you choose a Blank Layout, this tab will be empty, and you can add new blocks by clicking on the Add New Block button in the bottom left corner of your screen.

 As you click on the button, a window will pop up, with all the different block types.
 On the top left corner, you can sort out some block categories in case you want to find a specific type of content you want to add.
 Once you settle on your choice, click on the Add Block button to proceed.